RossPaterson/advent-of-code/2018/Notes.md

 initial part of the program, which has no effect.
 It also seems that the "lowest" qualification in both parts is redundant, but included to obscure the uniqueness of the solution.

+## Day 22: Mode Maze

+The first part is building the maze and testing that it is correct (though neither the example nor the question test the area beyond the target).
+Since we don't know how much of it we will use, the proper approach would be a memoized function over the infinite quarter-plane, but I just used a large enough finite area.
+I took a ridiculous amount of time getting the details of the cell calculations right.

+The second part was a path search, for which I used the breadth-first searcher I had to hand.
+This approach makes a lot of extra states while one is in the process of switching equipment, but it was enough.
+A proper approach would have turned the maze into a weighted graph with admissible position-equipment pairs as nodes, and then used a general path-finding algorithm.